-If we had to describe Gewurztraminer with one word, it would be: sumptuous.
-It’s shining, rich in exotic flavors, flamboyant in the mouth, persistent, vigorous, and with a pyrotechnical bouquet ready to explode.
+If we had to describe Gewurztraminer with one word, it would be sumptuous.
+It’s shiny, full of exotic tastes, flamboyant in the mouth, strong, persistent, and full of a pyrotechnic bouquet.
 But behind this feast, there is a problem common to all aromatic grapes.
-You will recognize our friend as soon as you bring the glass to the nose.
+You will recognize our friend as soon as you bring the glass to your nose.
 And if you are one of those who like mysterious wines that slowly unveil themselves, well, you should turn to something else…

-It is often said that Gewurztraminer is hard to pair with food because it’s not the usual flexible white wine: it should have more acidity and less intrusive aromas.
-It is not supple as Pinot Grigio nor gorgeous as Riesling nor trendy and oak-able as Chardonnay.
 That is complete nonsense!
-Gewurztraminer is the right wine to tame food that other white wines can only dream of.
+Gewurztraminer is the right wine to tame food in a way that other white wines can only dream of.
 Think about truffles, foie gras, and egg dishes.

 But let’s move on and start from Termeno, Tramin, from which comes Traminer Aromatico: the first reports date back to 1145.
-This sandy land, empowered by clay and silt, has found the ideal conditions to thrive.
-Particularly remarkable is the grand cru of Sella’s plateau, height 450 meters, specular to Mazzon, so there is no doubt about the terroir’s quality.
+This sandy land has discovered the ideal conditions for growth thanks to clay and silt.
+There is no doubt about the quality of the terroir because the grand cru of Sella’s plateau, which is at a height of 450 meters and is especially good in Mazzon, stands out.

-Outside of Italy, Rhine’s wines deserve mention.
-The Alsatian wines are infused with intense, dry, and piercing spices, with tropical nuances and stellar acidity.
-Those that come from the German side, Wurze (spice), after all, comes from German, are less combative, and often you can detect a little bit of sugar, which makes the wine more fluent.
+Those that come from the German side—Wurze (spice), after all, comes from Germany—are less combative, and often you can detect a little bit of sugar, which makes the wine more fluent.